 MSVR has been organising the race meetings of the Aston Martin Owners' Club (AMOC) since 2012, and the club has witnessed a resurgence over the last few years.
-Highlights include the Aston Martin Centenary Meeting at Brands Hatch in 2013 and the upcoming AMOC 80th Anniversary Celebration in September 2015.
+Highlights include the Aston Martin Centenary Meeting at Brands Hatch in 2013 and the AMOC 80th Anniversary Celebration in September 2015.

 The grids range from the behemoths of the Pre-War Team Challenge, through the icons of the AMOC '50s Sports Cars (now incorporating the Vredestein Jaguar XK Challenge), to the much loved pre-1966 sports cars (of 1150-2700cc capacity) in "Equipe"GTS.